arunkumarry/ImportApp/README.md

 	- Used default sqlite3 db for this task.

 * Database initialization
-	- run rails db:create and rails db:migrate.
+	- run "rails db:create" and "rails db:migrate"
 	- database will be setup.

-* Run rails s in terminal and open http://localhost:3000
+* Run "rails s" in terminal and open http://localhost:3000

 * For the importing of files of candidates and notes form is provided to attach the files and submit.